 3 garlic cloves, minced

-½ cup whole wheat couscous or grande couscous, cooked according to package instructions and cooled
+½ cup whole wheat couscous or grande couscous, cooked according to package

 ½ cup dry green or black lentils